Meta-chan/ironic_library/README.md

  - ir_plot			- plotting function

 ### Platforms
 The code is developed and tested mostly under Windows x86.
-Some of libraries were specially tested under Linux x86.
+Most of libraries were specially tested under Linux x86.
 Some are cross-platform by chance.
 Some need just several corrections and renamings to make them work on your platform.
 Some are really stuck to WinAPI, some may crash on ARM.
 It that case, I beg your pardon.

 ### How to install?
 I wanted to make the installation really simple.
 The simplest way to install the library is to choose one of .cpp files and paste